gregory-bonaventure/gregory-bonaventure/README.md

 	+ Rugby
 	+ Soccer (or football as we call it in France)

+**Quote:**
+"You take the blue pill, the story ends.
+You wake up in your bed and believe whatever you want to believe.
+You take the red pill, you stay in Wonderland, and I'll show you how deep the rabbit hole goes." - Morpheus (The Matrix) 💥

 **Status:**
 "Just spent the day coding in my pyjamas 😂"